le-goff-benoit/myBucketList/README.md

 # My Bucket List
-Simple Ruby on Rails app to create for the EXTS tutorial.
+Simple Ruby on Rails app to create for the EPFL EXTS tutorial.

 ## Tasks 1
 - [X] Add static style guide to Rails app.